Ovid/git-workflow/README.md

     git merge-with-master

-And that will cleanly update `master` and rebase your branch on top of it.
+And that will cleanly update `master` and rebase your branch on top of it, and push that change to your origin.

 With that, you get a clean git history like this:

     | * 44eba1b094 - ...